Ultimate Guide to Medicare Advantage Enrollment

 - long-term care hospitals

-The OEPI can also be used by individuals who are admitted into a Skilled Nursing Facility.
+The enrollment period can also be used by individuals who are admitted to a Skilled Nursing Facility.
 It allows them to join a Special Needs Plan, or SNP, for institutionalized individuals.

-As you can see, there are many different Medicare Advantage enrollment and dis-enrollment windows for Medicare beneficiaries.
-CMS has a very long guide to the different enrollment windows for Medicare Advantage plans.
+There are many enrollment windows.
+CMS has a very long guide to the different options.

-Plus, if you run into any issues with your coverage, our Client Care Team is always here to help.
+Plus, if you run into any issues, our Client Care Team is always here to help.
 Give us a call, or use our compare rates form to compare all Medicare plans available in your area now.